How to Get Rid of Old Furniture

 And you can get rid of old furniture at the same time.

-Just make sure to state upfront that upon acceptance they would be responsible for picking it up and transporting it, either themselves or moving service, and on their own dime.
+Just make sure to state upfront that upon acceptance they would be responsible for picking it up and transporting it, either themselves or by moving service, and on their own dime.

 Craigslist and Similar Sites